 - Q What is resveratrol used for?

-- Q Does resveratrol interact with other medications?
+- Q Does resveratrol really work?